Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Mathematical Techniques and Challenges

 The difficulty is increased substantially with models introduced in Section \ref{sec:implicitdynamicmemory}.
-Indeed, such systems are nonlinear, and moreover are nonlinear at a higher order (i.e. the coupling occurs inside the gradient).
-Proving the well-posedness of such models is highly nontrivial in general, with at least one exception.
-If the perceptual kernel $g(\cdot)$ is sufficiently smooth, the regularity requirements for the nonlinear term can be transferred to the kernel itself, and so existence follows from standard $L^p$-theory of parabolic equations \cite[Ch.
+Indeed, such systems are nonlinear at a higher order (i.e., the coupling occurs inside the gradient).
+Proving the well-posedness of such models is highly nontrivial, with at least one exception: if the perceptual kernel $g(\cdot)$ is sufficiently smooth, the regularity requirements for the nonlinear term can be transferred to the kernel itself, and so existence follows from standard $L^p$-theory of parabolic equations \cite[Ch.
 9]{Wu2006Elliptic}.
-Recently, the well-posedness of model \eqref{system-eqn-1} has been shown under the assumption that the perceptual kernel is twice continuously differentiable \cite{giunta2021}.
-This was shown using semi-group theory \cite{Amann1995, Pazy1983}.
-We note that a similar existence result should be possible using $L^p$-theory of parabolic equations when the perceptual kernel is twice differentiable, and its second derivative belongs to $L^\i (Q_T)$.
+Recently, the well-posedness of model \eqref{system-eqn-1} has been shown under the assumption that the perceptual kernel is twice continuously differentiable \cite{Giunta2021}.
+This was shown using semi-group theory {and fixed point methods} \cite{Amann1995, Pazy1983}.
+We note that a similar existence result should be possible using $L^p$-theory of parabolic equations when the perceptual kernel is twice differentiable, and its second derivative belongs to $L^\i (Q_T)$,{ where $Q_T = \O \times (0,T)$}.
 Indeed, estimates found in \cite[Ch.
 9]{Wu2006Elliptic} hold somewhat trivially, since we may transfer the derivatives from the solution $u$ itself to the spatial kernel instead.
-Hence, the existence of a strong solution belonging to $W^{2,1}_2 (Q_T)$ where $Q_T = \O \times (0,T)$ for a smooth, bounded domain $\O$ and $T>0$ fixed follows from a mere $L^2(Q_T)$ estimate on the solution $u$.
-We leave further details of this solution method for future work.
+Hence, the existence of a strong solution belonging to $W^{2,1}_2 (Q_T)$ for a smooth, bounded domain $\O$ and $T>0$ fixed follows from a mere $L^2(Q_T)$ estimate on the solution $u$. {Of course, this is assuming one has determined an appropriate method to deal with whatever boundary conditions are being applied.
+As previously noted, periodic boundary conditions are easiest to deal with in this sense.
+In fact, this is roughly the technique used in \cite{Jungel2022}, where the authors study the existence and uniqueness of solutions to a special case of model \eqref{system-eqn-1}.}